Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 Things You Can Do to Stop an Invasive Plant

 - Become familiar with the National Invasive Species Information Center's database.

 - You can provide the best food/shelter for native wildlife in your area by planting native shrubs and flowers.
 Not only are they easier to maintain, but they can protect the environment from the spread of harmful, noxious weeds.

 - Learn to recognize the invasive species in your area, and by all means - point them out to others who may not recognize them as being invasive.

 - Again, don't stop and dig up "pretty" flowers you see growing beside the road.
 They could be invasive, or endangered, both of which can cause you problems.

-The Butterfly Bush, despite its name, is simply a nectar plant that does not support the life cycle and reproduction of the butterfly, which can take anywhere from a month to a whole year, depending upon the type of butterfly, so if you want to keep the butterflies coming back, you might want to consider planting some milkweed, or other host plant which does support their life cycle.
+The butterfly bush, despite its name, is simply a nectar plant that does not support the life cycle and reproduction of the butterfly, which can take anywhere from a month to a whole year, depending upon the type of butterfly.
+If you want to keep the butterflies coming back, you might want to consider planting some milkweed or another host plant that does support their life cycle.

-Note: If you include both host plants and the nectar plants that the butterflies love, you will attract a much wider selection of butterflies and, at the same time be providing the important environment that will support their entire life cycle.
+If you include both host plants and the nectar plants that the butterflies love, you will attract a much wider selection of butterflies and, at the same time provide the important environment that will support their entire life cycle.

 © 2017 Mike and Dorothy McKenney